carloslopezolea/MEFI/README.md

 ## Description

-The Membrane Fiber (MEFI) element, is described by four nodes, each containing three degrees of freedom (DOFs), two translations, and one in-plane rotation (drilling) DOF, which incorporates a blended interpolation function for the displacements over the element.
+The Membrane Fiber (MEFI) element (Fig. 1a), is described by four nodes, each containing three degrees of freedom (DOFs), two translations, and one in-plane rotation (drilling) DOF, which incorporates a blended interpolation function for the displacements over the element (Fig. 1b-c).
 The element formulation accommodates the quadrature points and weights of the classical finite element formulation of membrane elements to resemble strips (fibers), similarly to macroscopic elements.